-When you are buying a home, it is always advisable to do a final walk through.
-One of the primary purposes of doing so is to make sure that everything in the home is the same as when you signed your contract with the seller.
-While most buyers are looking for issues like a mover dinging a wall or other potential structural or mechanical issues, looking over what was supposed to be included is important as well.
+When you are buying a home, it is always advisable to do a final walk-through.
+One of the primary purposes of doing so is to make sure that everything in the house is the same as when you signed your contract with the seller.
+While most buyers are looking for issues like a mover dinging a wall or other potential structural or mechanical problems, looking over what was supposed to be included is essential as well.

-Over my twenty-nine years of selling real estate, there have been a handful of occasions where something was taken that shouldn’t have been.
-In fact one time the seller had already left the state with all of their belongings on a truck and decided they wanted two lights that were not excluded.
+Over my thirty-four years of selling real estate, there have been a handful of occasions where something was removed that shouldn’t have been.
+In fact, one time, the seller had already left the state with all of their belongings on a truck and decided they wanted two lights that were not excluded.

 Additional Home Selling Articles Worth Reading

-- Top reasons why homes sales fall through via The Rochester Real Estate Blog.
+- Top reasons why home sales fall through – do you know some of the most common reasons why a real estate transaction will fall through?
+Get all of the reasons via The Rochester Real Estate Blog.

-- What to check at the final walk through via Tammy Emineth on Massachusetts Real Estate News.
+- What to check at the final walk-through – The final walk-through is one of the final states in the buy-sell process.
+See some of the essential things to be concerned about via Tammy Emineth on Massachusetts Real Estate News.

-- Top home selling tips from multiple real estate bloggers on Sell My Home In Metrowest Massachusetts.
+- Top home selling tips – get some of the best advice on how to sell your home quickly and for the most money from multiple real estate bloggers on Sell My Home In Metrowest, Massachusetts.

-About the Author: The above Real Estate information on what’s a fixture vs personal property was provided by Bill Gassett, a Nationally recognized leader in his field.
+About the Author: The above Real Estate information on what is a fixture in real estate vs. personal property was provided by Bill Gassett, a Nationally recognized leader in his field.
 Bill can be reached via email at firstname.lastname@example.org or by phone at 508-625-0191.
-Bill has helped people move in and out of many Metrowest towns for the last 28+ Years.
+Bill has helped people move in and out of many Metrowest towns for the last 34+ Years.